ankay212000/DS_ALGO_prep/README.md

 <a href="https://www.geeksforgeeks.org/given-a-sorted-and-rotated-array-find-if-there-is-a-pair-with-a-given-sum/">Given a sorted and rotated array, find if there is a pair with a given sum</a>

 <a href="https://practice.geeksforgeeks.org/problems/max-sum-in-the-configuration/1">Max sum in the configuration</a>

+<a href="https://practice.geeksforgeeks.org/problems/array-of-alternate-ve-and-ve-nos1401/1">Array of alternate +ve and -ve no.s</a> (Caution: When submitting the solution WA as they have not given clarity on how the array has to be change although the code changes the array as specified in the question)